damian-gor/food-app/README.md

 The application has been divided into the following modules:
 1) Product
 Search for food products by name or ID.
-General products like "milk", "eggs", be specific, like "Snickers Candy Bars".
+General products like "milk", "eggs", or specific, like "Snickers Candy Bars".
 Products can also be saved as favorites for a given profile.

 2) Recipe